 You know those couples you meet where they both just seem to bring out the best in each other?
 That perhaps individually they may not have been able to achieve what they do together?
 Like Rodgers and Hammerstein perhaps or even Bonnie and Clyde!
-Well, I think you could place strawberry and rhubarb in that great couple's classification, too, minus the bank robbing part!
-The tartness and tang of the rhubarb marries so well with the delicate sweetness of fresh strawberries!
+Well, I think you could place strawberry and rhubarb in that great couple’s classification, too, minus the bank robbing part!
+The tartness and tang of the rhubarb marry so well with the delicate sweetness of fresh strawberries!

 Strawberries are especially perfect in June and fresh rhubarb is making an appearance right about now as well.
 Yes, Mother Nature has that one planned pretty well.
 So take advantage and freeze up this little number to add some refreshment to those hot summer days.
 No refined sugar here and the vitamin K and calcium in the rhubarb and the vitamin C and manganese in the strawberries should make you feel good about every bite that melts on your tongue.

 This does not take a lot of effort, just use your timer to remind yourself to do some brief scraping.
 It is a good thing to make when you will be around for the day doing other things at home as you have to come back and scrape away (or have someone else do it for you) several times.

 - 3 cups water